-Item Description

-Baudrate Applied communication speed.
+Item Description Baudrate Applied communication speed.
 Data Bits Number of data bits.

-Parity Control parity bit:

-none - data will be sent without parity.

-even - data will be sent with even parity.

-odd - data will be sent with odd parity.
+Parity control parity bit: none - data will be sent without parity. even - data will be sent with even parity. odd - data will be sent with odd parity.
 Stop Bits Number of stop bits.
+Flow Control Set the flow control to none or hardware .
 Split Timeout Time to rupture reports.
 If the gap between two characters exceeds the parameter in milliseconds, any buffered characters will be sent over the Ethernet port.

-Protocol Protocol:

-TCP - communication using a linked protocol TCP.
+Protocol TCP - communication using a linked protocol TCP.
 UDP - communication using a unlinked protocol UDP.

-Mode Mode of connection:

-• TCP server - The router will listen for incoming TCP connection requests.

-• TCP client - The router will connect to a TCP server on the specified IP address and TCP port.
+Mode TCP server - The router will listen for incoming TCP connection requests.
+TCP client - The router will connect to a TCP server on the specified IP address and TCP port.
 Server Address When set to TCP client above, it is necessary to enter the Server address and TCP port .
 IPv4 and IPv6 addresses are allowed.
 TCP Port TCP/UDP port used for communications.
 The router uses the value for both the server and client modes.
 Inactivity Timeout Time period after which the TCP/UDP connection is interrupted in case of inactivity.

-Table 59: Serial Interface Configuration
+Table 62: Serial Interface Configuration